 Information needed to open a brokerage account

-When you’ve figured out which brokerage platform you want to use, there will be paperwork involved.
-You would need to fill out a new account application, or new account form.
+When you’ve figured out which day trading platform you want to use, there will be paperwork involved.
+You would need to fill out a new brokerage account application, or new account form.
 You’ll need to provide some basic information such as,

 - Tax Identification Number or Social Security Number.
 The Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) require brokerage firms to ask for this information to verify your identity and tax purposes